-After hitting .259 and a career low .258 in the previous two seasons, Larry rebounded in 1916 to hit .308 despite playing with a dislocated big toe.
+After hitting .259 and a career low (as a full time player) .258 in the previous two seasons, Larry rebounded in 1916 to hit .308 despite playing with a dislocated big toe.
 His batting average was fifth best in the American League, behind only Tris Speaker, Ty Cobb, Shoeless Joe Jackson, and Amos Strunk.
 With Speaker gone to Cleveland, Gardner became the biggest bat in Boston’s lineup as the Red Sox won their second consecutive AL pennant.
 Then he enhanced his reputation as a clutch player by smashing two home runs in the 1916 World Series against the Brooklyn Dodgers.

 The first one came in Game Three at Ebbets Field.
 “I hadn’t been hitting and I was really mad,” Gardner remembered.
 “Jack Coombs was pitching for the Dodgers and he was a helluva pitcher.
 He broke off a curve on me, a lefty hitter.
 I started to swing and tried to stop because I thought it was a bad pitch, but I was committed too far and had to go through with it.
 I even had my eyes shut.
 When I opened them, I saw the ball going over the wall.
 Can you believe that – hitting a home run with your eyes closed?”